 The nature of risk and reward for VC investors is fundamentally different from that of equity investing.
-The risks of any individual deal are high—many early stage companies don’t pan out—but the returns on those that do can be enormous.
+The risks of any individual deal are high—many early-stage companies don’t pan out—but the returns on those that do can be enormous.
 For investors who got in on Facebook at its inception, for example, the returns have been significant, more than enough to make up for a multitude of disappointments.
 That makes getting access to deal flow one of the most important jobs for the VC investor.
 For VC investors, not getting in on the next Facebook is what keeps them up at night.
 “One of the things we’re always trying to wrap our heads around is the kind of uncapped loss, if you will, if you don’t invest,” said one participant.

 Sometimes investors simply can’t see the potential that an entrepreneur is targeting.
-When Uber emerged, many VCs trying to evaluate the size of the total addressable market, compared the venture to taxi cabs, not foreseeing that ride sharing platforms could become a much more dominant, pervasive enabler of transportation and other services.
-One panelist described the emergence of Uber as a leap in consumer behavior that now seems normal but in those early days was hard to imagine – getting into a stranger’s car.
+When Uber emerged, many VCs trying to evaluate the size of the total addressable market, compared the venture to taxi cabs, not foreseeing that ride-sharing platforms could become a much more dominant, pervasive enabler of transportation and other services.
+One panelist described the emergence of Uber as a leap in consumer behaviour that now seems normal but in those early days was hard to imagine – getting into a stranger’s car.